Ideas for Your Own Daisy to Brownie Girl Scout Bridging Ceremony

 What the Parents Need to Buy

 For our bridging to Brownies ceremony, I had the parents buy their daughters the Brownie vest and Brownie tab.
 We bought the membership pins and discs, Brownie pins, patches.
-We also printed bridging certificates off the internet.
+We also printed free bridging certificates.

 I took two large pieces of oaktag, cut them in half, and taped them together to look like a bridge.
 Then I made "steps" on green construction paper and wrote one word on each...."Now I am a Brownie Girl Scout."
 The girls walked along it and crossed over to my co-leader, their parents, and myself.